MarkEdit-app/MarkEdit-api/README.md

 ```

 > While extensions and configs can theoretically be added at any time, it is recommended that they be added immediately after loading the script.

+## Handling User Input

+While you can certainly build user interfaces with JavaScript and CSS, leveraging native UI components might be a better option.

+To create UI entries for your features, you can use the [addMainMenuItem](https://github.com/search?q=repo%3AMarkEdit-app%2FMarkEdit-api+addMainMenuItem&type=code) function, which adds an item to the "Extensions" submenu of the main menu, with keyboard shortcuts support.

+To request user input, try using [showContextMenu](https://github.com/search?q=repo%3AMarkEdit-app%2FMarkEdit-api+showContextMenu&type=code), [showAlert](https://github.com/search?q=repo%3AMarkEdit-app%2FMarkEdit-api+showAlert&type=code), and [showTextBox](https://github.com/search?q=repo%3AMarkEdit-app%2FMarkEdit-api+showTextBox&type=code).

 ## Building